Azure Container Registry authentication with service principals

 When to use a service principal

-For individual access to a registry, such as when you manually pull a container image to your development workstation, you should instead use your own Azure AD identity for registry access (for example, with az acr login).
+For individual access to a registry, such as when you manually pull a container image to your development workstation, we recommend using your own Azure AD identity instead for registry access (for example, with az acr login).

 Create a service principal